 Instructions

 - Blend your pesto until it reaches the desired texture.
 You may need to stop the processor and scrape down the sides with a spatula if ingredients are sticking to the sides.
-Enjoy your homemade keto pesto!
+Enjoy your homemade pesto!

 Thank you for the recipe!
 Pesto makes every dish more appetizing!